See also: [ Journal Articles ] [ Cospatrick Web Links] [ The Wychwood Magazine Selection ]

 Pamela Horn: Agricultural Trade Unions & Ascott Martyrs

-Another recording of a talk to the WLHS is here, given by Pamela Horn on 13th October 1987 entitled “Agricultural Trade Unions & Ascott Martyrs“.
+Here is a recording in two parts of a talk to the WLHS, given by Pamela Horn on 13th October 1987 entitled “Agricultural Trade Unions & Ascott Martyrs“.

 In her talk Pamela gives an account of the rise and fall of the National Agricultural Labourers Union from its foundation in 1872 to its demise in the late 1880s, focusing particularly on the Wychwoods emigration story.
 Important references are made to key individuals such as Joseph Arch and Christopher Holloway.